 The ideal phonogram would be one symbol representing one and only one sound.
 Obviously, English spellings violate that ideal in multiple ways.
 For example, the phonogram c represents the /k/ sound in cat, and also the /s/ sound in cent.
 Going in the other direction, the sound /s/ is spelled many more ways than just with the phonogram s, including ss, c, ce, se, etc. One of the other necessary "inventions"in English was digraphs.
 We needed digraphs like sh, th, ch, ow, and oy because we only had 26 letters to represent over 40 sounds.

 Ideally, however, given the messy situation we have to work with, nothing should be taught as a phonogram unless it represents a single sound in at least some words.
 The OnTrack Reading Phonogram Set contains three phonograms that violate this ideal.
-They are the phonogram x (which usually represents two sounds simultaneously, /k/s/) and the phonograms qu and le which each represent two sounds, /k/w/ and /u/l/, respectively, but are still best taught as phonograms regardless.
-The reason for both qu and le being taught as phonograms is the same: splitting them up is more difficult to explain to a child than leaving them together as a phonogram.
+They are the phonogram x (which is the only letter that nearly alwasy represents two sounds simultaneously, /k/s/) and the phonograms qu and le which each represent two sounds, /k/w/ and /u/l/, respectively, but are still best taught as phonograms regardless.
+Both are best taught as phonograms because splitting them up is more difficult to explain to a child than leaving them together as a phonogram.

-Ms. Spalding's 70-item phonogram set ignored this limitation in a peculiar way.
+Ms. Spalding's 70-item phonogram set also ignored the one-phonogram to one-sound ideal in a very peculiar way.
 She added wor to her stack of phonograms, presumably because of the consistent pattern that occurs where the /or/ sound is converted to an /er/ sound when the phonogram or is preceded by the phonogram w.
 Instead of just adding the sound /er/ as a pronunciation option for the phonogram or, she chose to create a phonogram wor that represents the two sounds /w/ and /er/.
 This sort of expansion of the definition of a phonogram should be avoided, for soon other patterns like war, ing, ung, ack, ick, etch, and itch will all end up being included on someone's list of phonograms.
 Ideally, each phonogram should represent just one sound in any particular word.
-The phonogram wor is not included in the 84-phonogram set.
+For that reason, the phonogram wor is not included in the 84-phonogram set.

 The Schwa and the Spalding Method